 Colorado Springs Child Injury Lawyers

-Has your child recently been injured in an accident not of their own doing?
+Has your child recently been injured in an accident that wasn't their fault?
 Was the injury severe enough to warrant medical attention?
 Are you now contending with a mountain of medical bills and a loved one who is suffering potentially life-altering damages?
-If so, it may be time to see legal representation with The Bussey Law Firm, P.C.
+If so, it may be time to seek legal representation with The Bussey Law Firm, P.C.

 Of course, it is only natural to wonder - What good is a lawsuit or claim now?
 The damage has already been done.

 This is a perfectly understandable question and one that we field quite often.
 The simple fact remains that a personal injury claim or lawsuit can only do so much.
-We cannot undo the past or turn back the clock on what has been done to your son or daughter.
+We cannot undo the past or turn back the clock on what has been done to your child.
+We understand that you are likely already dealing with the devastating impact of your child's injury.
 However, with a successful case, your family may be able to overcome the immediate financial hurdles presented and effectively plan for any long-term needs your child may have.
 Every situation is different, and there are no guarantees, but depending on the severity of the accident you could be eligible for one or all of the following damages:

 - Emergency medical transportation expenses